hbradio/portfolio/content/resume.md

 products.

 * Wrote custom Linux drivers in C for new cameras and displays
-* Developed a low-latency Android audio stack for a custom device
+* Developed a low-latency Android audio stack for a custom high-performance device

 ### Math Teacher, [M.S.D. of Pike Township](https://en.wikipedia.org/wiki/Metropolitan_School_District_of_Pike_Township)